stick2yourmind/Python/README.md

 Unit - 04:

     	REV. 2.0:
-                Nivel avanzado - unidad 04 - Rev. 2.0:
                 Añadidos decoradores print_add, print_delete y print_delete.
 En caso de resultar el proceso correctamente ejecutado se imprime en consola:
                     "print_add: One register has been added by using decorator", "print_delete: One register has been deleted by using decorator" y "print_update: One register has been updated by using decorator".
-En caso erróneo "print_add: Register could not been added by using decorator", "print_delete: Register could not been deleted by using decorator" y "print_update: Register could not been updated by using decorator".
+                En caso erróneo se imprime en consola:
+                    "print_add: Register could not been added by using decorator", "print_delete: Register could not been deleted by using decorator" y "print_update: Register could not been updated by using decorator".